Switching from Wegovy injections to Wegovy tablets

 Written by:

-02 Jun 2026 • 7 min read
+09 Jun 2026 • 8 min read

 Reviewed and fact-checked:

-In early 2026, the US Food and Drug Administration (FDA) approved Wegovy tablets for helping manage obesity, providing a needle-free option for weight loss.
+In early 2026, the US Food and Drug Administration (FDA) approved Wegovy pills for helping manage obesity, providing a needle-free option for weight loss.
 However, in Ireland, they're still currently under review by the Health Product Regulatory Agency (HPRA).

-If you're already taking Wegovy and are interested in switching from injections to Wegovy tablets if they become available, then we’ve laid out the differences are between the two treatments, how to switch safely and reasons you might want to make the change.
+If you're already taking Wegovy and are interested in switching from injections to Wegovy tablets once they become available, then we’ve laid out the differences are between the two treatments, how to switch safely and reasons you might want to make the change.

 Key points

-• Same medicine, different format: Wegovy tablets and injections both contain semaglutide and work in the same way.
+- Same medicine, different format: Wegovy tablets and injections both contain semaglutide and work in the same way.
 However, since they’re absorbed differently, the doses aren’t like-for-like.

-• Effectiveness differs, but both work: Injections currently show higher average weight loss in clinical trials, but tablets still deliver results that can improve your health.
+- Effectiveness differs, but both work: Injections currently show higher average weight loss in clinical trials, but tablets still deliver results that can improve your health.

-• Lifestyle fit matters: Choosing between injections and tablets often comes down to preference, routine, and what you’re most likely to stick with long-term.
+- Lifestyle fit matters: Choosing between injections and tablets often comes down to preference, routine, and what you’re most likely to stick with long-term.

 Do Wegovy tablets work in the same way as injections?